Gare d'Austerlitz: 1867 station

-Once demolished, the station was rebuilt between 1862 to 1869, by Pierre-Louis Renaud (1819–1897), chief architect of the Paris-Orléans company.
+Once demolished, the station was rebuilt between 1862 and 1869, by Pierre-Louis Renaud (1819–1897), chief architect of the Paris-Orléans company.
 It included a large iron train shed, 51.25 m wide and 280 m long (the second largest in France after Bordeaux), designed by Ferdinand Mathieu and carried out by the construction workshops of Schneider & Co at Le Creusot and Chalon-sur-Saône.
 This vast space was also used as a workshop for making gas balloons, during the Siege of Paris in 1870.
 Also built was the departure hall to the north, the perpendicular building of the restaurant buffet, the arrival hall to the south, as well as the Paris-Orléans railway administration building at the west end of the shed, on Place Valhubert, with a Belle Époque style façade.
 The administrative building was an extension of the iron roof, whose pediment was invisible from Place Valhubert.
 This arrangement, as well as the choice of side entrances, was unusual for a terminal station.